-Solano County supports state legislative and regulatory actions that promote and protect the health and general welfare of veterans in our community.
+Solano County supports state legislative and regulatory actions that promote and protect the health and general welfare of veterans and active duty servicemembers in our community.
 The County opposes efforts to cut funding for key veterans' programs, as well as efforts to restrict local flexibility in the administration of such programs.
 Specific principles include:

 - 1. Support efforts that provide enhanced benefits for veterans and active duty, reserve and National Guard members that are cost-neutral to counties, including expanded mental health services. - 2.
 Support legislative, regulatory or policy changes that would create a federal/state/local government partnership to reduce the VA veteran's claims backlog and expand outreach services to veterans. - 3.
 Support legislation and funding to improve existing and construct new local veteran's facilities. - 4.
 Support state legislation to permit the California Department of Corrections and Rehabilitation (CDCR) to collect data on incarcerated veterans and to give that data to the Department of Veterans Affairs (CDVA) for purposes of connecting those incarcerated veterans and their families with the benefits they are still entitled to while incarcerated, as well as upon release from incarceration. - 5.
 Support legislation that would make it a criminal offense to intentionally misdirect or mislead a veteran, or anyone acting on the veteran's behalf, concerning benefits or entitlements. - 6.
 Support legislation that would establish priority enrollment and registration for veterans in community colleges, state colleges, and universities. - 7.
 Support legislation that would provide state income tax relief to retirement pay of military retirees.
 Support making permanent the recent increase in funding to California Veteran Service Officers. - 8.
-Support legislation that would make education regarding VA benefits, eligibility, and application processes more understandable by, and more readily available to, veterans and their families.
+Support legislation and regulatory changes for active duty military, reservists, veterans, their spouses and immediate family members that supports reciprocity in terms of professional licenses and certificates that would allow them to seek employment in California in professions including, but not limited to the public school system.